somin18501/IT314_Guesthouse_booking_system_16/README.md

 </li>
   <li> <b>Lab-8:</b> Unit testing was carried out using the Jest framework as our project is implemented in Node JS.
 </ul>

+### Testing:<br>
+We have carried out various testings of our software:

+1. Unit testing - also known as white box testing.
+In this, the tester knows the internal implementation of the software and carries testing module-wise.
+Using this can detect all the bugs in a specific module.
+2. System testing - also known as black box testing.
+Here we only check for the behaviour of the system as whole, and not worry about the internal implementation of the software.
+Corresponding to an input we match the expected output and the actual output.
+3. GUI testing - it is the process for ensuring proper functionality of the graphical user interface (GUI) for a specific application.GUI testing generally evaluates a design of elements such as layout, colors, fonts, font sizes, labels, text boxes, text formatting, captions, buttons, lists, icons, links, and content.
+4. Static Analysis - it involves a set of methods used to analyze software source code determine how the software functions and establish criteria to check its correctness.
+Static analysis studies the source code without executing it and reveals a wide variety of information such as the structure of the model used, data and control flow, syntax accuracy, and more.
+5. Non-functional testing - it tests non-functional parameters such as reliability, load test, performance and accountability of the software.
+It is designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.
+6. Acceptance testing - This is the final stage of testing before the product goes live.
+Here the end-users are kept in mind and testing is been carried out.
+If the action does the anticipated task, it is accepted else not.